thindil/nimalyzer/doc/index.rst

 -------

 `fixRule` is the macro which will be executed for `fix` type of the rule.
-It must contains at least `discard` statement.
+It must contain at least `discard` statement.
 If it is set to `discard` only statement, then the command set by the configuration `fixCommand` setting will be executed.
 Otherwise, the code inside the macro will be used, unless the program's configuration option `forceFixCommand` is set.
 The macro returns